analogdevicesinc/ToF/sdcard-images-utils/nxp/README.md

 Take care S3 boot switches to be configured accordingly.

-## Work In Progress
-		2. Automatic resize of the ROOTFS partition is not performed.
-Depending on the SD card the user can resize partition 2 to fill the whole SD card.
-Don't forget to "e2fsck -f /dev/sdX" and "resize2fs /dev/sdX"
+## SD card creator
+To write a image into a sdcard, run

+`create_sd.sh images/microsd-xxxxxxx.img /dev/sdX`

+The package hdparm is required to notify the partition change to the kernel.
+Please install it with your package management system.